Interactml/iml-unity/README.md

 cd [your_repository]

 # add InteractML as a submodule
-git submodule add -b master --force https://github.com/Interactml/iml-unity.git Assets/iml-unity
+git submodule add -b VRInterface --force https://github.com/Interactml/iml-unity.git Assets/iml-unity

 # If you don't want the clutter from the examples...
 # go to iml submodule folder